MAGS-GH/Devasc_Skills_MAGSMercanec/README.md

 > Task preparation => what preparation is necessary to perform the task? (short)

+I had to read the provided CURL information and understand them

 > Task implementation => what is the way you have implemented the task?

+I made one for each CURL-command in Python, did testing as they got done

 > Task troubleshooting => what were the problems encountered?

+I had some trouble with POST and PUT, but found the following - import urllib3 -> urllib3.disable_warnings()

 > Task verification => proof of the quality of the result

+There is a video and screenshots in [Task-5-Result](./Devasc_Skills/Task-5-Rest-API&Restconf/Video/)

 ## [Task 6 - Webex Teams API](/Devasc_Skills/Task-6-Webex-Teams-API)